 Some wetsuits have Kevlar-reinforced knees for added protection.
 Others have anti-skid print or neoprene sewn onto the knees.

 It is important not to be distracted by expensive, fancy features that only add a minor wetsuit enhancement (i.e.: a single-lined neoprene neck seal).
 Well-constructed winter wetsuits haveblind stitch/liquid seal and stretchy neoprene.
 The wetsuit’s fit is also paramount.
 An expensive wetsuit bought for warmth is not a good investment if it lacks some type of liquid seal.

 Good stitching makes the wetsuit warmer and more comfortable and durable.
 Cheap stitching allows water in, which can chafe skin or unravel the suit.

-Flat lock stitching is a flat stitch that passes through both inner and outer side of the neoprene shell and suit.
+Flatlock stitching is a flat stitch that passes through both the inner and outer sides of the neoprene shell and suit.
 It does not provide a water tight seal.
 Stitched seams are clearly visible from the outside of the wetsuit.